Discovering who we are and learning how to realize it is the essence of awakening. How do we get in touch with the real you?

-The following is a practice we use in our blended learning process.
-It’s a brainstorming writing exercise.
-Some people refer to this as automatic writing.
-This is the process of allowing the subconscious mind to communicate with us through our handwriting.
-This is, in contrast, to writing with conscious intention.
+We use the following brainstorming exercise in our blended learning process.
+It’s a form of automatic writing.
+This process allows the subconscious mind to communicate with us through our handwriting.
+It does this by sidestepping our conscious intention.
 It’s a highly effective process for exploring our inner thoughts and feelings.
-Even more important, it’s a way of exploring the inner self on our terms.
+Automatic writing is a proven technique for studying the inner self on our terms.

 All you’ll need for this exercise is a notebook and your favorite pen.
 However, we strongly suggest that you use a spiritual journal.
 You’ll be able to refer back to this document for further guidance.

 This exercise is a short version of the automatic writing technique.
 You can find more in-depth information about this tool following this link.

 The first thing to do is start writing.
 Don’t think, just write.
 Doodle on the page.
 Draw pictures.
 Also, don’t worry about spelling or punctuation.
 Later, you’ll see how your handwriting can reveal messages—the slant of the words, the pressure, the size of the letters.
 You can print or write with a cursive script.
 These things will give you information and clues about your inner thoughts, feelings, and attitudes.

 For now, just write whatever comes up, let it flow.
 Don’t think about what you are writing.
 It doesn’t matter how fast or slow.
 If you pause, that’s okay too.
 Keep at it.
 If this is the first time you’ve done this exercise, it can take 5 or 10 minutes to get comfortable with the process.